 Then, God spoke to Noah and to his sons with him, saying…

-after you; (10) and with every living creature that is with you, the birds, the cattle, and every
+and your offspring after you, and with every living creature that is with you, the birds, the

-cloud over the earth, that the bow will be seen in the cloud, (15) and I will remember My
+clouds over the earth and the bow is seen in the clouds, I will remember my covenant that

-covenant, which is between Me and you and every living creature of all flesh ; and never again
+is between me and you and every living creature of all flesh.
+And the waters shall never

-covenant which I have established between Me and all flesh that is on the earth."
-(Genesis
+between me and all flesh that is on the earth."
+(Genesis 9:8-17 ESV)

 God established an irrevocable, unconditional covenant with the entire earth and all flesh that

-dwells upon the earth for all successive generations from the time of Noah.
+dwells upon the earth for all successive generations from the time of Noah on.
 This covenant

-again.
-We should be grateful to the Lord for making such a covenant that is not dependent on
+We should be grateful to the Lord for making such a covenant that is not dependent on any of

-any of us; otherwise, undoubtedly, there would have been ample opportunity for Him to hit the
+us; otherwise, undoubtedly, there would have been ample opportunity for Him to hit the reset

-His image.
-Again, He saw the evil intent of man's heart and knew that men would slay one
+image.
+Again, He saw the evil intent of man's heart and knew that men would slay one another.

-another.
-With this in mind, God established capital punishment: "Whoever sheds man's blood,
+With this in mind, God established capital punishment: "Whoever sheds man's blood, by man his

-by man his blood shall be shed, for in the image of God He made man" (Genesis 9:6).
-It seems
+blood shall be shed, for in the image of God He made man" (Genesis 9:6).
+It seems that this one

-that this one statement intimates that, although God would never again judge as He did in
+statement intimates that, although God would never again judge as He did in Noah's day, He,

-Noah's day, He, nonetheless, would judge man for his wickedness, and the maximum sentence
+nonetheless, would judge man for his wickedness, and the maximum sentence or punishment a

-or punishment a man would receive is death.
-Of course, we know that Jesus forever and
+man would receive is death.
+Of course, we know that Jesus forever and unequivocally settled the

-(14) For the love of Christ controls us, having concluded this, that one died for all, therefore
+For the love of Christ controls us, because we have concluded this: that one has died for

-all died; (15) and He died for all, so that they who live might no longer live for themselves,
+all, therefore all have died; and he died for all, that those who live might no longer live for

-but for Him who died and rose again on their behalf.
-(2 Corinthians 5:14-15 NASB)
+themselves but for him who for their sake died and was raised.
+(2 Corinthians 5:14-15 ESV)

 Until we ALL arrive at the consummation of the ages, God will continue to judge in a variety of

-This article touches upon an aspect of God's judgment that is called the wrath of God .
-We could
+Now, this article is about an aspect of God's judgment called the wrath of God .
+We could say that

 Of course, there are those who believe that God is so angry at sinners that He is determined to

-torment them forever in hell, and they see no contradiction in the fact that God is love .
-We
+torment them forever in hell, and they see no contradiction in the fact that God is love.
+We must

-must not look at the wrath of God in the same light as the wrath of man.
-In his rage, man often
+not look at the wrath of God in the same light as the wrath of man.
+In his rage, man often seeks

-seeks to destroy and "to get even."
+to destroy and "to get even."
 God's wrath has no such quality.
-His wrath is judicial and
+His wrath is judicial and corrective.

-corrective.
-It is true that no one is able to stand in the wrath of the Lamb (Revelation 6:16-17),
+It is true that no one is able to stand in the wrath of the Lamb (Revelation 6:16-17), but this does

-but this does not mean that this wrath continues endlessly upon billions of billions of people
+not mean that this wrath continues endlessly upon billions of billions of people created in the

-created in the image of God.
+image of God.
 In a sense, God's wrath is simply death!
-As seen in the first
+As seen in the first covenant God made

-What I know without any doubt is this: God is love; God so loves the world; love conquers all;
+What I know without any doubt is—God is love; God so loves the world; love conquers all; love

-love never fails; and with God all things are possible.
-All of mankind and all of creation are
+never fails; and with God all things are possible.
+The entirety of Adam's race and creation itself

 There are two primary Hebrew words that speak of wrath: qetseph [Strong's H7110], which